“I Doubt, Therefore I think, Therefore I Am” ~Rene Descartes

 This brief statement made by philosopher René Descartes (Discours de la method, 1637) is one that has haunted me most of my life.
 In “Discours” the philosopher rationalized that his ability to think rationally proved he existed because his thoughts wouldn’t exist without his own individuality and knowledge to propel them.
 In his “ (Descartes, Passing of the soul)” and “The description of the human body, 1648 (Descartes, “The description of the human body)” the author referred to the body’s connection to the soul and mind as existing together in a form of dualism that suggests that mind controls the body through the pineal gland.
 However, he goes on to say that the body can influence the mind also (such as in times where passion drives people).
 As Descartes continued to explore this form of metaphysical duality, that path inevitably led him on a quest to try to prove the existence of God in 1639.

 In Descartes “Meditations on first philosophy” published in 1641- Latin, he attempted to prove the existence of God and the immortality of the soul.
-It was in Meditations lll that Descartes argues on God’s behalf by saying that God exists in a perfect form because the idea of God is perfect in in how the mind conceives God.
+It was in Meditations lll that Descartes argues on God’s behalf by saying that God exists in a perfect form because the idea of God is perfect in how the mind conceives God.
 Since the idea of God is perfection, God himself is a perfect being.
 Descartes continues this train of thought by saying that since he exists in a form that is less perfect than God due to his physical presence, but can still idealize a perfect being in God; God has to exist because an imperfect being cannot create a perfect one (God) and a perfect being cannot originate from an imperfect one (man).
-Having proven to himself that God exists, it was only natural progression that would lead Descartes towards the exploration of immortality.
+Having proven to himself that God exists, it was the only natural progression that would lead Descartes towards the exploration of immortality.
 This line of thought combines the theories of metaphysical duality and the previous mentions of Gods existence in the Meditation series.

 The Rationale Behind Rene Descartes’ Most Profound Ideal

 Descartes believed that the mind and the body were separate entities forced to live and act together in the body.
 He believed that the mind and body were created separately and could exist without one another for that reason.
 Descartes reasoned that since he can understand his own existence as a rational thinking thing he doesn’t require a body to do so since his mind propels his thoughts.
 Since the body is a solid and material thing, it can exist without a mind to propel it.
 So he reasoned that if both mind and body can exist without one another, and God is perfect in his existence, God must have created both for them to be able to exist in a perfect state simultaneously.
-If God created both to exist on their own and together, immortality of the human consciousness (afterlife) is possible after the body’s physical death.
+If God created both to exist on their own and together, the immortality of the human consciousness (afterlife) is possible after the body’s physical death.

 While Descartes’ ideas and philosophy are interesting, the theories of God’s existence and an afterlife that he proposed feel too simplistic for me and lack any real hard proof beyond what theology offers in various religious ideologies.
 For Descartes to believe that just thinking of a perfect being (God) makes it exist; though it may be conceptually true; it doesn’t create a TULPA effect because it doesn’t make it physically true.
 This is also true of the mind (soul) being able to exist without a body (brain) to contain it.
-When I think of Descartes’ most famous phrase, I am propelled down a slightly different evidentiary path.
+When I think of Descartes’ most famous phrase, I have propelled down a slightly different evidentiary path.
 These questions arise…..

 1. “Can my individual, rational mind (consciousness) exist outside of my physical body in the same matter as it does now?”